xbforce/Blog/writeup/mybugbountymethodology.md

 # My Bug Bounty methodology

-Depends on the target and its scopes I may work 2 days to 10-15 days on the target.

 This is how I work on bug bounty programs.
-Please let me know if I should do anything else to make my methodology more effective.
+Please let me know via my twitter if I should do anything else to make my methodology more effective.

 <br/>